-- 3.103 The Manual's WACC specification in Rule 41 includes provision for a PTMRP that is to be updated along with the asset beta in each Review year.
-Unlike the asset beta and SRP no specific Review year is specified for the PTMRP in the Review year definition in the Manual's Glossary. - 3.104 The Manual's Part C definition of the PTMRP is:
+- 3.141 The Manual's WACC specification in Rule 41 includes provision for a post-tax market risk premium that is to be updated along with the asset beta in each Review year.
+Unlike the asset beta and SRP no specific Review year is specified for the PTMRP in the Review year definition in the Glossary of Fonterra's 2020/21 Milk Price Manual.86 - 3.142 The Manual's Part C definition of the PTMRP is:

-The amount used by the Commerce Commission in regulatory decisions in the 12 month period preceding the beginning of the Review Period, and if more than one amount is used by the Commerce Commission in that period, the amount which can most reasonably be considered to represent the Commission's current position at the beginning of the Review Period.
+The amount used by the Commerce Commission in regulatory decisions in the 12-month period preceding the beginning of the Review Period, and if more than one amount is used by the Commerce Commission in that period, the amount which can most reasonably be considered to represent the Commission's current position at the beginning of the Review Period.